 Modern Foreign Languages (MFL)

-At Woodcocks’ Well CE (VA) Primary School CE Primary School, Modern Foreign Languages should be fully inclusive to every child.
-Our aims are to fulfil the requirements of the National Curriculum for Modern Foreign Languages, which should foster pupils’ curiosity and deepen their understanding of the world.
-The teaching should enable pupils to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
-It should also provide opportunities for them to communicate for practical purposes, learn new ways of thinking and read great literature in the original language.
+At Woodcocks’ Well CE (VA) Primary School CE Primary School, Modern Foreign Languagesis inclusive.
+We fulfil the requirements of the National Curriculum for Modern Foreign Languages, which fosters pupils’ curiosity and deepens their understanding of the world.
+The teaching enables pupils to express their ideas and thoughts in another language and to understand and respond to its speakers, both in speech and in writing.
+It also provides opportunities for children to communicate for practical purposes, learn new ways of thinking and read text in the original language.

 The aims of teaching Modern Foreign Languages in our school are to: